Blanket Size Chart and Dimensions Guide

 5. Receiving Blanket Size

 This is the blanket a baby is usually wrapped in.
-This 40 inches by 40 inches baby blanket size is usually made of cotton so that the fabric is relatively thin yet utterly comforting.
+This 40 x 40 inches baby blanket size is usually made of cotton, so the fabric is relatively thin yet utterly comforting.
 A good-quality receiving blanket can lull a baby to sleep easily because of its softness.

-As this blanket is thin and large, parents tend to use this blanket as a burp cloth, tummy time blanket, and swaddling blanket.
+As this blanket is thin and large, parents tend to use it as a burp cloth, tummy time blanket, and swaddling blanket.

 6. Crib Mattress Size